Skip to main content

 To check if there are any bugs in your new build or in production preventing your users from operating your app, you will have to run the tests.

-1. Trigger a test run
+1. Select browser, resolution and trigger a test run

+Click run all active.
+This will trigger a test run resulting in a test report visible in the Octomind app.
 Useful for branch deployments - you can run your tests against any other accessible URL.
-Select in app on a different URL
+Insert it into the run on URL field.

-Run tests button in the Octomind app - 05/2025
+Run tests on a different URL in the Octomind app

 2. Understand test results

 Every test run will produce a test report where you will see all test results.
 They will tell you if everything runs as it’s supposed to or if something is broken.
+Go to the test report section to learn about test reports.

 3. Why is a test red?